About this course

 This module is broken down into 14 units.
 Through these units you will focus on coaching and mentoring and how they differ, the challenges of working as a coach/mentor and analyse a number of theoretical approaches as well as participate in coaching sessions.
 For further details about the units in this module please see our coaching and mentoring distance learning short course page.

-Module four - ILM Completion session
+Module three - ILM Completion session

 This module will be broken down in to four units to focus on completing each of your ILM assessments.